marycris1405/surfs_up_MariaCalderon/README.md

 ## Question
 Are there certain times of the year when business might be slower, or the type of customer could be different?

+## Observations

+The average temprerature in Oahu for June is 75F and December is 71F.
+During both months the temperature is about the same, plus is the peak time of tourist in Hawaii.
+For further analysis we recommend the following:

+* Consider the 'no peak' time of visitors and understand their behavior and consumption.
+* Understand the possible behavior of customers by the location of the store.
+It could be next to the next or crossing the street.
+How the location can affect the number of visitors?